digiapulssi/zabbix-agent/README.md

 # Installation and Configuration

-Install the RPM package with the following command:
+Install the downloaded RPM package with the following command:

 ```
 yum localinstall zabbix-agent-VERSION.digiapulssi.DISTRIBUTION.x86_64.rpm